kubernetes-sigs/cri-tools/docs/crictl.md

 # Container Runtime Interface (CRI) CLI

 crictl provides a CLI for CRI-compatible container runtimes.
-This allows the CRI runtime developers to debug of their runtime without needing to set up Kubernetes components.
+This allows the CRI runtime developers to debug their runtime without needing to set up Kubernetes components.

-crictl is currently Alpha and still under quick iterations.
+crictl is currently in Alpha and still under quick iterations.
 We encourage the CRI developers to report bugs or help extend the coverage by adding more functionalities.

 ## Install